From GPUs to RRAMs: Distributed In-Memory Primal-Dual Hybrid Gradient Method for Solving Large-Scale Linear Optimization Problem: Appendix

-\subsection{Proof of Theorem \ref{thm:ergodic-pdhg}}
+\subsubsection{Proof of Theorem \ref{thm:ergodic-pdhg}}

-\begin{proof} We will proceed by summing the one-step PDHG inequality from the previous lemma over $k=0, \dots, K-1$ and then carefully bounding the resulting terms.

-\begin{enumerate} \item We begin with the one-step inequality derived from the properties of the proximal updates.
+\begin{proof} We will proceed by summing the one-step PDHG inequality from Lemma~\ref{lem:one-step-pdhg} over $k=0, \dots, K-1$ and then bounding the resulting terms.
+We begin with the one-step inequality derived from the properties of the proximal updates.
 For any feasible solution $(\mathbf{x}^*, \mathbf{y}^*)$, the iterates satisfy:

-\item We sum the one-step inequality from $k=0$ to $K-1$.
+We then proceed towards the treatment of each term on the RHS of the inequality in Lemma \ref{lem:one-step-pdhg}. \begin{enumerate} \item We sum the one-step inequality from $k=0$ to $K-1$.
 The LHS becomes the sum of the instantaneous gaps.
 The RHS is a sum of distance-related terms and noise terms, involving squared distances to the optimal solution forming a \textbf{telescoping sum}. \begin{itemize} \item \textbf{Primal Distances:}

 \item \textbf{Dual Distances:} Similarly for the dual variable: